jpetazzo/beyond-load-balancers/README.md

 kns $NAMESPACE
 ```

-**Deploy database, message queue, and textsynth:**
+**Deploy database, message queue, and ollama:**

 ```
 kubectl apply -f postgres
 kubectl apply -f rabbitmq
-kubectl apply -f textsynth
+kubectl apply -f ollama
-# Ignore the warning about the Compose file :)
+# Ignore the warning about the names that cannot be generated with apply :)
 ```

 **Run Benthos processors:**